Attenuation coefficient: Absorption and scattering coefficients

 When a narrow (collimated) beam passes through a volume, the beam will lose intensity due to two processes: absorption and scattering.
-Absorption indicated energy that is lost from the beam, while scattering indicates light that is redirected in a (random) direction, and hence is no longer in the beam, but still present, resulting in diffuse light.
+Absorption indicates energy that is lost from the beam, while scattering indicates light that is redirected in a (random) direction, and hence is no longer in the beam, but still present, resulting in diffuse light.

 The absorption coefficient of a volume, denoted μa, and the scattering coefficient of a volume, denoted μs, are defined the same way as the attenuation coefficient.

 The attenuation coefficient of a volume is the sum of absorption coefficient and scattering coefficients:

 Just looking at the narrow beam itself, the two processes cannot be distinguished.
 However, if a detector is set up to measure beam leaving in different directions, or conversely using a non-narrow beam, one can measure how much of the lost radiant flux was scattered, and how much was absorbed.

 In this context, the "absorption coefficient" measures how quickly the beam would lose radiant flux due to the absorption alone, while "attenuation coefficient" measures the total loss of narrow-beam intensity, including scattering as well.
 "Narrow-beam attenuation coefficient" always unambiguously refers to the latter.
 The attenuation coefficient is at least as large as the absorption coefficient; they are equal in the idealized case of no scattering.